 by Admin Istrator | February 10, 2022 4:59 pm

 An elder fraud attorney helps senior citizens and those who are over 65 years old.
+These attorneys assist their clients in navigating the emotional and financial impacts of elder fraud.
 These fraud attorneys have been busy in 2021 because of the rise in online scams – costing senior citizens $3 billion in losses according to the FBI.
 Online fraudsters specifically target elderly people for their financial crimes, not only because of that demographic’s lack of familiarity with technology but also because many elderly people have accumulated extensive savings over their lifetimes and have good financial credit.
-If you or someone you care for was the victim of elder fraud, please contact our law firm at 800-767-8040.
+If you or someone you care for was the victim of elder fraud, please contact an attorney at 800-767-8040.

 There are many types of financial crimes and many ways to hoodwink people out of their hard-earned money.